cpp-structs

 In C++, a struct is a data structure that allows grouping several variables under a single name.

-structs are particularly useful when working with simple data types that have a predictable size and are primarily used to represent data that needs to be grouped.
+structs are particularly useful when working with simple data types that have a predictable size and are mainly used to represent data that should be grouped.

 The only difference is the default visibility, which is public in structs and private in classes.